 In a visually stimulated and online culture it is devastatingly common for young people to send, receive or view nudes.
 These are pictures where all or part of a person is seen displaying indecent content.
-It might be that a young person has taken it of themselves or been sent it by someone else.
+A young person may have taken it of themselves or been sent it by someone else.
 Either way, it is a conversation that I have had again and again with teenagers whether churched or unchurched.

 Living in a highly connected culture can present challenges, but it also presents incredible opportunities.
 Once the picture had been posted a petition began.
 Within 2 days it had over 8500 signatures and within 24 hours the shop responded brilliantly by covering the sign and agreeing to removed it.
 They began to recognise the power of their voice to affect a generation.